Why create an app for Chinese?

 The three elements are combined to help you recognise and remember characters.

 Do I need special keyboard to type Chinese characters?

 No, you do not need a special keyboard!
-You can easily add Chinese font onto your computer, be it PC or Apple - listen to our audio files on iTunes U for more information.
-And you can also add Chinese Handwriting onto most smart phones' keyboard in order to use your touch screen to create typed characters.
+You can easily enable Chinese font onto your computer, smartphone or tablet.
+And you can also add Chinese Handwriting onto most smartphones' keyboard in order to use your touch screen to create typed characters.

-You can read a research article by Fernando Rosell-Aguilar and Kan Qian here on the design principles and learning outcomes of the app.
+You can read a research article by Fernando Rosell-Aguilar and Kan Qian here on the design principles and learning outcomes of the “Chinese Characters First Steps’ app.